 We published our research findings in leading peer-reviewed journals such as the Journal of the American Medical Association, The Lancet, American Journal of Cardiology, The New England Journal of Medicine, and elsewhere.
 Beginning in 1993, through the non-profit Preventive Medicine Research Institute, we began training hospitals around the country in our program for reversing heart disease.
 Mutual of Omaha found that almost 80% of people who were eligible for bypass surgery or angioplasty were able to safely avoid it by making comprehensive lifestyle changes instead, saving almost $30,000 per patient in the first year.
 Highmark Blue Cross Blue Shield of Pennsylvania found they cut their costs in half in the first year and by 20-30% in subsequent years.
-For the past several years, we have been conducting a demonstration project with Medicare, the first time they have covered comprehensive lifestyle changes.
+Now, even Medicare covers our program — the first time they have covered comprehensive lifestyle changes or lifestyle medicine.

 We live in an increasingly polarized world, particularly in Washington D.C.
 It’s been gratifying that this approach has received so much bipartisan support across the political spectrum.
 Finding common ground and healing the divisions that separate us is a common theme of Swami Satchidananda’s teachings, especially the Light Of Truth Universal Shrine (LOTUS).